Demon-King169/GambleBot/README.md

 * **streaming** (xyz)
 * **competing** (in xyz)

-If you want to display an activity you can use one of the bold printed words.
-If you do not want to set an activity just leave this field blank or remove it completely. \
+If you want to display an activity, you can use one of the bold printed words.
+If you do not want to set an activity, just leave this field blank or remove it completely. \
-If you want to use an activity you also need to set a [BOT_ACTIVITY_TEXT](#bot_activity_text).
+If you want to use an activity, you also need to set a [BOT_ACTIVITY_TEXT](#bot_activity_text).
 Otherwise, no activity will be displayed.
-If you want to use the streaming activity make sure to also set the [BOT_ACTIVITY_STREAMING_URL](#bot_activity_streaming_url) as if there is no valid URL set the bot will not display an activity.
+If you want to use the streaming activity, make sure to also set the [BOT_ACTIVITY_STREAMING_URL](#bot_activity_streaming_url) as if there is no valid URL set the bot will not display an activity.